fabianlee/ga4-py3-page-growth-trend/README.md

-# Generates pagecount growth/trend report from Google Analytics Data API v1 and GA4 Property
+# Page growth/trend report from Google Analytics Data API v1 and GA4 Property

 [Google Analytics](https://analytics.google.com/) makes it easy to view your page counts for an arbitrary date range, but what is more difficult is comparing these results to an older window of data to see: